nox7/mc-bedrock-script-utilities/Iterators/FloodFill/README.md

 const startLocation: Vector3 = {x: 0, y: 0, z: 0};
 const dimension: Dimension = world.getDimension("overworld");
 const maxDistance: number = 15; // Search within 15 blocks
-const floodFillOptions = new FloodFillOptions(startLocation, dimension, maxDistance);
+const floodFillOptions = new FloodFillIteratorOptions(startLocation, dimension, maxDistance);
 floodFillOptions.TypeIdsToConsiderPassable = ["minecraft:air"];
 floodFillOptions.TypeIdsToAlwaysInclude = ["minecraft:stone"];
 const floodFillIterator = new FloodFillIterator(floodFillOptions);

-for (const block of floodFillIterator){
+for (const block of floodFillIterator.IterateLocations()){
     if (block !== null & block.isValid()){
         // Do things with "block"
         // It will either be "air" or "stone" due to the TypeId options we set above